 It’s estimated that more than 25 million people in the United States have asthma, a chronic condition that causes the airways in your lungs to swell, leaving you short of breath.
 Asthma is especially serious for children, because their smaller airways are more affected by swelling.
 The first-rate team of experts at My Urgent Care Clinic in Boerne, Texas, provide comprehensive care for asthma patients of all ages.
-To learn more, call, walk in, or book your appointment online today.

 Asthma is a chronic lung disease that inflames your airways, causing them to narrow.